Biden Shouldn’t Obsess Over Checking Boxes For His Veep Pick

 Unlike Palin or Kaine, Agnew became vice-president, and turned out to be anything but a political cipher, as the very public scourge of liberals and students and media types (something of a proto-Trump) and a hero to conservatives.
 He was also, Nixon half-joked, “my insurance policy” during the early stages of the Watergate investigation — until Maryland prosecutors stumbled on evidence that the Agnew had been taking cash bribes from local road contractors dating back to his tenure as Baltimore County Executive.
 He resigned as part of a plea deal in 1973, which is why Gerald Ford had the opportunity to succeed Nixon upon his resignation in 1974.

 It’s a good idea, then, to choose someone to stand “a heartbeat away from the presidency” who doesn’t just check the right boxes or fail to check the wrong boxes, but has the overall character and skill-set to do the job without becoming an embarrassment.
-Joe Biden is reportedly the kind of politician who will eventually choose a veep based on personal chemistry and his gut rather than any sort of box-checking, but if a “three-fer” is available, the consultants around him may say: “She’s the one!”
+Joe Biden is reportedly the kind of politician who will eventually choose a veep based on personal chemistry and his gut rather than any sort of box-checking, but if a “threefer” is available, the consultants around him may say: “She’s the one!”